Solana-Faucet-List/.github/profile/README.md

 ---

-## 🌐 Overview
+> [!🌐 Overview]\

-**Solana Faucet** is more than just a token giveaway—it’s a bridge to Web3 adoption.
+> **Solana Faucet** is more than just a token giveaway—it’s a bridge to Web3 adoption.
 Faucets in the crypto space are platforms that distribute small amounts of tokens to help users perform transactions, test applications, or simply explore blockchain functionality.

 The **Solana Faucet campaign** allows participants to request free tokens for development (on Devnet/Testnet) or in rare cases through promotional community events.
 These airdrops ensure that users can experiment with wallets, decentralized apps (dApps), and exchanges without financial risk.